Gebrüder Ohlhaver Baby Doll, 12" tall, bisque

 the latter manufacturer is identified by an X

-inside a circle in the marking, as shown in the first mark on left below.
+inside a circle in the marking, as shown and noted below.

 Gebrüder Ohlhaver sold